corsix/polyfill-glibc/docs/Command_line_options.md

 In some cases, `--target-glibc` and `--rename-dynamic-symbols` can cause additional executable code to be statically linked into the file.
 For some people, this can be undesirable, and so `--create-polyfill-so` and `--use-polyfill-so` are provided instead, with the effect of putting the additional executable code in a separate shared object and then dynamically linking against that shared object.

 If the `--create-polyfill-so` flag is specified, then the behaviour of `--rename-dynamic-symbols` is modified: whenever `polyfill::NAME` is given as the new symbol name (regardless of whether the old symbol name is present), then `NAME@POLYFILL` is added as an _export_ to the file, with the statically linked code as the implementation of that export.
 The behaviour of `--target-glibc` is similarly modified: any statically linked code that _could_ be used to remove a problematic dependency (regardless of whether the problem is present) is added an _export_ to the file.
-The `--create-polyfill-so` flag is usually used in combination with the special input filename `empty:x86_64`, which denotes an empty ELF file.
+The `--create-polyfill-so` flag is usually used in combination with the special input filename `empty:x86_64` or `empty:aarch64`, which denotes an empty ELF file.
 Accordingly, an invocation like the following can be used to create a shared object called `polyfills.so` with all the code required to polyfill back to glibc 2.3.2:
 ```
 polyfill-glibc empty:x86_64 --add-hash --add-gnu-hash --create-polyfill-so --target-glibc=2.3.2 --output polyfills.so
 ```